Learn about the differences between UI and UX (and which might be a better career for you).

 Read more: How to Choose a New Career (Coursera Career Research Guide)

-Consider a career path in front-end development:
+Consider a career path in front-end development, where you'll combine programming, UX and UI skills:

 The field of UX extends beyond the two roles of UI and UX designers.
 If you’re interested in a career in UI/UX, consider these other related roles as well.